GIV-3 Masonic Arch and Eagle and J.K B Topaz StriAted Flask

 The reverse of the flask depicts an embossed eagle with its head facing left.
 Above the eagles head is a banner or ribbon containing heavy crimping.
 The eagle has a breast shield with twelve small dots at the top.
 There are three rows of four dots.
 The right wing is foreshortened to give the eagle a more three-dimensional appearance.
 There are three arrows or thunderbolts in the right talon and an olive branch in the left talon.
 Below the eagle is a large embossed beaded oval frame.
 Within the oval frame is two typographic lines reading, “J. K” which is above the ” B.”

 Known colors are light green, clear light green, and clear which are considered rare.
-Peacock green, dark yellow-green, clear yellow-green (amber tones), clear blue-green, greenish-blue, amber, yellow-olive to clear, olive-green to amber, clear olive green (amber tones), pale lavender, and clear (bluish tint) are very rare; and yellow-green (dark amber neck), puce, gray-blue, sapphire, peacock blue, and blue are extremely rare.
+Peacock green, dark yellow-green, clear yellow-green (amber tones), clear blue-green, greenish-blue, amber, yellow-olive to clear, olive-green to amber, clear olive green (amber tones), pale lavender, and clear (bluish tint) are very rare; and yellow-green (dark amber neck), puce, gray-blue, sapphire, peacock blue, and cobalt blue are extremely rare.

 Our museum example of a striated GIV-3 Masonic Arch and Eagle JKB flask was probably produced at the Keene Marlboro Street Glass Works in Keene, New Hampshire somewhere from 1815 to 1830.

 Primary Image: Both striated GIV-3 Masonic Arch-Eagle JKB flasks imaged by the FOHBC Virtual Museum midwest studio by Alan DeMaison.